OyaleSalami/Enjina/README.md

 # Enjina
-A Simple 3D Game Engine using OpenG
+A Simple 3D Game Engine using OpenGL